exposit/pythia-oracle/HELP.md

 "Plot Move" chooses a potential GM-style move.
 Use to emulate a GM's actions or plot movement.

 >*[Plot Move] Add or remove an NPC from the current scene or area.*

+__*Resolution Clarifier*__

+Press the number corresponding to the dice you're about to throw, then roll as normal.
+Each qualifier result corresponds to one of the thrown dice, in order, left to right.
+If the roll succeeds, the higher of the two dice indicates why; if the roll fails, the lower of the two dice indicates why.

+This is useful for describing why a roll succeeds or fails.

+*Reil's player rolls 2d8 to evade the falling pillar, a DC of 13.
+The dice qualities are "Luck" and "Skill", in that order.
+Pythia returns (again in order) a 4 and a 6; not enough, so he fails!
+Matching qualities to the rolls means Luck was the lower and thus it was bad luck that he failed -- his foot slips or the pillar just happens to be falling in such a way he can't evade.
+If he'd succeeded, it would have been because of his skill -- his years of experience aided him or his intense physical training, perhaps.*

+Uses ideas and terminology from this [article](http://thealexandrian.net/?p=2781); you should read it if you want to understand how it works, get proper definitions for each term, and for much, much better examples and adaptations.

+You can set your own qualifiers in the config file.
+You can also toggle this to happen on every dice roll automatically using the "DQ" flag in the footer.

+__Hit Locations__

+Hit Locations works similarly to the Resolution Clarifier above, but returns one or more hit locations ("Head", "Left Arm", and so on).
+You can assign the results to each die you are about to throw or just grab one as needed.
+Useful for describing the outcome of a combat roll, or picking a body part if the question comes up.

+You can set your own hit locations list in the config file.

 __*But/And Clarifier*__